Barrows Dunham: Political controversies

+Later years

-In 1981 the Board of Trustees of Temple University reinstated Dunham, following a recommendation by President Marvin Wachman, acknowledging that they should not have dismissed him for exercising his constitutional rights.
-Dunham became a professor emeritus and was awarded a lifetime pension.
-The pressure to reinstate Dunham came from the Faculty Senate and Fred Zimring, an academic advisor in the College of Liberal Arts who had investigated the case in his doctoral dissertation, "McCarthyism, the Cold War, and Temple University: the Dismissal of Professor Barrows Dunham from Temple."
+In 1981 the Temple University Board of Trustees reinstated Dunham, following a recommendation by President Marvin Wachman, who acknowledged that they should not have dismissed him for exercising his constitutional rights.
+Temple was urged into this course of action by its Faculty Senate and by Fred Zimring, an academic advisor in the College of Liberal Arts who had investigated the Dunham case in his doctoral dissertation, McCarthyism, the Cold War, and Temple University: the Dismissal of Professor Barrows Dunham from Temple.
+Dunham became a professor of philosophy emeritus at Temple and was awarded a lifetime $9,000 annual pension.

+On November 14, 1995, Barrows Dunham died of a heart attack at a hospital in Wynnewood, Pennsylvania.
+He was 90.